-No-cost E-visits or virtual visits through virtuwell
+No-cost E-visits or virtual visits through Virtuwell:

-UCare offers unlimited virtual (online) visits at no cost through virtuwell.com.
-There is no app to download, no video required and you can access through any device.
-You can use virtuwell.com to get care online 24/7 with no appointment needed.
-A virtuwell Board Certified Nurse Practitioner can diagnose and treat over 60 minor conditions including flu, pink eye, skin conditions, and urinary tract infections (UTIs).
+UCare offers unlimited virtual (online) visits at no cost through virtuwell.com or Fairview myChart.
+Virtual visits are available online 24/7 with no appointment needed.
 You can access care without leaving your home and pick up any prescribed medications sent to your network pharmacy.